cockroachdb/docs/src/current/cockroachcloud/export-metrics-standard.md

 ## `metricexport` endpoint

-To configure and manage metrics export for your CockroachDB Standard cluster, use the `metricexport` endpoint appropriate for your desired cloud metrics sink:
+To configure and manage metrics export for your CockroachDB {{ site.data.products.standard }} cluster, use the `metricexport` endpoint appropriate for your desired cloud metrics sink:

 Cloud metrics sink | Metrics export endpoint
 ------------------ | ----------------------------------------------------